Hiking the Swiss & French Alps

-We have adopted a walk difficulty rating system, which contains a numeric indicator for trail incline and an alpha indicator for trail terrain.
-The explanation for this system is presented below.
+We have adopted a walk difficulty rating system that contains a numeric indicator for trail incline and an alpha indicator for trail terrain.
+The explanation for this system is presented below:

 1. Very small hills or very little stair climbing.
 Cumulative elevation gain from Starting Point: up to 200 feet.